aimms/language-reference/procedural-language-components/external-procedures-and-functions/declaration-of-external-procedures-and-functions.rst

-Without any such convention, AIMMS will use the default convention, i.e. arguments will be scaled according to the unit specified for each argument, and AIMMS will assume that the result of an external function is scaled according to the unit specified in its :any:`Unit` attribute.
+Without any such convention, AIMMS will use the default convention, i.e. arguments will be scaled according to the unit specified for each argument, and AIMMS will assume that the result of an external function is scaled according to the unit specified in its Unit attribute.
 Unit analysis for functions and procedures is discussed in full detail in :ref:`sec:units.analysis.arg`.